Battle Creek, Michigan

 Social demographics of the state

-The state has a median age of 40 and 31% of its population being over the age of 55.
-In terms of diversity, Michigan ranks 36th in the nation.
+The state of Michigan ranks 36th in the country for diversity.
+During the latest presidential election, 48% voted for the Republican candidate while 47% voted for the Democratic candidate.
+In Michigan, 31% of the population is over the age of 55.
+The median age in the state is 40.
 In terms of religion, 33% of Michigan residents attend religious services among the 9,521 different congregations that are available in the state.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-25%, Mainline Protestant-18%, and Historically Black Protestant-8%.
 In Michigan there are 351 masonic lodges.
-In the most recent presidential election, 48% of Michigan residents voted Republican and 47% voted Democrat.

 State-wide weather information